the silver tubular bridge has gray track and gray ground "inside" the bridge

 We could go ahead and apply this patch and announce the change at the forums.
 If no bugreports pop up and nobody else complains about the new behaviour we can leave it in, otherwise we have to resort to repainting the bridge.
 If no problems occur, I'm in favour of applying this also in OpenTTD's "fix TTD sprites".

-#12 Updated by planetmaker almost 6 years ago
+#12 Updated by planetmaker about 6 years ago

 Well, cannot change the recolour sprites, as that needs to be a base set independent sprite or the colour translation result will be different on different base sets... except we fix the openttd.grf as well...